cloudlinux/kuberdock-docker/docker/docs/reference/run.md

 with the same logic -- if the original volume was specified with a name it will **not** be removed.

 ## Security configuration
-    --security-opt="label:user:USER"   : Set the label user for the container --security-opt="label:role:ROLE"   : Set the label role for the container --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --security-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied to the container
+    --security-opt="label=user:USER"   : Set the label user for the container --security-opt="label=role:ROLE"   : Set the label role for the container --security-opt="label=type:TYPE"   : Set the label type for the container --security-opt="label=level:LEVEL" : Set the label level for the container --security-opt="label=disable"     : Turn off label confinement for the container --security-opt="apparmor=PROFILE"  : Set the apparmor profile to be applied to the container
+    --security-opt="no-new-privileges" : Disable container processes from gaining new privileges
+    --security-opt="seccomp=unconfined": Turn off seccomp confinement for the container --security-opt="seccomp=profile.json: White listed syscalls seccomp Json file to be used as a seccomp filter

 You can override the default labeling scheme for each container by specifying the `--security-opt` flag.
 For example, you can specify the MCS/MLS level, a requirement for MLS systems.
 Specifying the level in the following command allows you to share the same content between containers.

-    $ docker run --security-opt label:level:s0:c100,c200 -it fedora bash
+    $ docker run --security-opt label=level:s0:c100,c200 -it fedora bash

 An MLS example might be:

-    $ docker run --security-opt label:level:TopSecret -it rhel7 bash
+    $ docker run --security-opt label=level:TopSecret -it rhel7 bash

 To disable the security labeling for this container versus running with the `--permissive` flag, use the following command:

-    $ docker run --security-opt label:disable -it fedora bash
+    $ docker run --security-opt label=disable -it fedora bash

 If you want a tighter security policy on the processes within a container, you can specify an alternate type for the container.
 You could run a container that is only allowed to listen on Apache ports by executing the following
 command:

-    $ docker run --security-opt label:type:svirt_apache_t -it centos bash
+    $ docker run --security-opt label=type:svirt_apache_t -it centos bash

 > **Note**: You would have to write policy defining a `svirt_apache_t` type.

+If you want to prevent your container processes from gaining additional privileges, you can execute the following command:

+    $ docker run --security-opt no-new-privileges -it centos bash

+For more details, see [kernel documentation](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt).

 ## Specifying custom cgroups